 As such,

 \end{proof}

-\begin{remark} This claim can be generalized to arbitrary $ \zeta_k $.
-The result in that case is that
+\begin{remark} Lemma \ref{lem:JERSIM} can be generalized to arbitrary $ \zeta_k $.
+The statement of the result in that case is that

 Throughout the main text we take $ \zeta_k = k - 1 $, this can be motivated by the fact that it implies that each individual rejection region $ R_k(\lambda) $ controls the $ k $-familywise error rate.
 However other choices provide valid inference, see \cite{Blanchard2020} for a discussion of the different choices of $ \zeta_k $.
-As such the results in Section \ref{S:LMJER} can trivially be generalized to arbitrary $ \zeta_k $. \end{remark}
+In particular this implies that the results in Section \ref{S:LMJER} can trivially be generalized to arbitrary $ \zeta_k $. \end{remark}